-When guests are aboard, the logistics can get a little tricky since our route is never “round trip”.
-In this instance, Rhonda offered to drive Lorraine’s car to our next destination so that Lorraine could experience a day of boating and serving as first mate (and Rhonda could get her shopping fix!)
-We had planned to travel to Panama City Beach but arrived there shortly after noon, so we decided take advantage of the beautiful weather and continue on to Apalachicola.
+When guests are aboard R&R, the logistics can get a little tricky since our route is never “round trip”.
+In this case Rhonda offered to drive Lorraine’s car to our next destination so that Lorraine could experience a day of boating and serving as first mate (and Rhonda could get her shopping fix!)
+We had planned to travel to Panama City Beach but arrived there so quickly that called an audible and enjoyed the beautiful weather all the way to Apalachicola.

-Lorraine and I enjoyed a 100+ mile day of boating through remote streams and rivers and through large open bays, all connected, dredged to 10-15 feet, and marked with red and green ATONs (aids to navigation).
-My Lake Michigan boating experience includes the rule “red right returning”, that is, red ATONs are on the right side when returning to a harbor.
-The GICW rule is sort of similar: “red, right, returning to Houston.”
-So we had greens on the right and reds on the left all day (except for one short stretch near Panama City Beach where I was confused by the reversal – and then rereversal – of ATON colors).
+Lorraine and I enjoyed a 100+ mile day of boating along the GICW, through a network of remote streams and rivers and large bays dredged to 10-15 feet and well marked with red and green ATONs (aids to navigation) channel markers.
+My Lake Michigan boating experience includes the rule “red, right, returning” (red ATONs are on the right side when returning to a harbor).
+The GICW rule includes a minor revision: “red, right, returning to Houston.”
+So we had greens on the right and reds on the left all day (except for one short stretch near Panama City Beach where I was confused by the reversal – and then re-reversal – of ATON colors).
 Keeps you on your toes, as some undredged areas were as shallow as 2-3 feet.
 I’m trying to add to my record of 28 travel days without running aground!

 It was a great day for cruising – the sun shone much of the day, winds and waves were low, and there was almost no boat traffic.
 We were able to run on plane at 18-20 mph most of the day.

 We saw many pelicans fishing.
-This large crowd group of pelicans was resting on a bridge support.
+This large flock of pelicans was resting on a bridge support.
 We guessed that they were waiting for boats to pass by and stir up the water to attract fish.

 We also saw dolphins along the way.
-One group headed our way to follow us and play in our wake.
+One group headed our way to play in our wake.

-And we saw and photographed this beautiful large bird that I think is a bald eagle.
+And we saw and photographed this beautiful bald eagle.

-The last part of our trip passed just inland of Mexico Beach, which in 2018 was devastated by Hurricane Michael.
-Though some trees and vegetation are beginning to recover, hurricane damage was extensive and remains very visible.
+The last part of our trip passed just inland of Mexico Beach, which was devastated in 2018 by Hurricane Michael.
+Though some trees and vegetation are beginning to recover, hurricane damage to homes, boats and flora was visible and extensive.

 As the sun neared the horizon, Rhonda and a nearby Looper met us at the dock of Water Street Hotel in Apalachicola to take our lines and help us tie up for the night.
-Floating docks, so no concern about tides during this stay.
+Because this hotel/marina offers floating docks, we did not need to adjust our lines for tides during this stay.

 Lorraine and I enjoyed a good – though long – day of travel and conversation between Sandestin and Apalach (as the locals call it).